cpalmquist19/ticket_radar/README.md

 ---

-**Status**: ✅ Model trained and validated | 🚧 API and deployment infrastructure in progress
+**Status**: ✅ Model trained and validated | 🚧 API and deployment are the next milestones.